 - deliberately hurt another student, an employee or any other person;

 - destroy or steal property

-- Pull fire alarm
+- · Pull fire alarm

 - Run away

 You may keep personal property, but you are responsible for taking care of it and for protecting it from theft or loss.
-If you bring value items, we will send them with your family or worker.
+We ask that you not bring valuable items with you and will send them home with your family or worker.